• Skip to main content

 • Implant design

-• Polyethylene thickness < 8 mm increases risk of catastrophic wear.
+Polyethylene thickness < 8 mm significantly increases risk

 • Lateralization of femoral component